sungod12/demoapi/README.md

 The API endpoint for fetching data is `https://pro-api.coinmarketcap.com/v1/cryptocurrency/quotes/latest?symbol=BTC,ETH,LTC`

 ### Validation and Security:
-Implement basic validation and secure API endpoints.
+Implement basic validation and secure API endpoints, which is as follows:

 Username: Only characters and digits, length 4 to 15.

 Password: Length 8 to 15, with at least 1 upper case, 1 lower case, 1 digit, and 1 special character.